KarsvdBerg/ImagingProject/Main Project/Theory Janneke.md

 paper: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.124.1000&rep=rep1&type=pdf

--Overfitting happens if the number of hidden neurons is too big.
+- Overfitting happens if the number of hidden neurons is too big.
--Sigmoidal acitvation zorgt voor faster learning
+- Sigmoidal acitvation zorgt voor faster learning
--they use fletcher-Reeves conjugate gradient
+- they use fletcher-Reeves conjugate gradient
 - the learning rate plays major role in NN performances, choosing a wrong value can conclude in unstability of the algorithm

 paper: https://ieeexplore.ieee.org/abstract/document/8448814